jessepav/lacygoill-wiki-backup/vim/qf.md

 # Limit the population of a qfl
 ## How to empty the qfl? (via a command and via a function)

-This command CREATES a new empty qfl in the stack:
+This command *creates* a new empty qfl in the stack:

     :cexpr []

-These commands REPLACE the current qfl with an empty list:
+These commands *replace* the current qfl with an empty list:

     :call setqflist([], 'r')
     :call setloclist(0, [], 'r')

 ## How to make `:cgetbuffer` read only the lines 12 to 34 of the buffer 56?

 Any command whose final part of the name is `buffer` accepts a range.
 So, you can execute:

     :12,34cgetbuffer 56

 ## How to stop `:vimgrep` from populating the qfl after having found 123 matches in a file?

     :123vim pat file

 This syntax  is particularly  useful to  check whether a  file contains  a given pattern, without looking for all the matches:

     :1vim pat file

 ##
 # Open the qf window
 ## How to open the qf window with a height of 15 lines?

     :copen 15
     :cwindow 15

 ## Does `:[l]vim` open the qf window?